-We are party to an Amended and Restated Voting Agreement, dated as of November 6, 2020 (Voting Agreement), under which certain holders of our capital stock, including Drs. von Ahn and Hacker, and entities affiliated with Union Square Ventures, Kleiner Perkins Caufield & Byers, CapitalG, NewView and General Atlantic, have agreed to vote their shares on certain matters, including with respect to the election of directors.
+We are party to an Amended and Restated Voting Agreement, dated as of November 6, 2020 (Voting Agreement), under which certain holders of our capital stock, including certain of our directors, executive officers and holders of more than 5% of our capital stock, have agreed to vote their shares on certain matters, including with respect to the election of directors.
 In connection with this offering, the Voting Agreement will terminate and none of our stockholders will have any special rights regarding the election or designation of members of our board of directors, the voting of our capital stock, or the restrictions on transfer pursuant to the agreement.